Top reasons for a customer-centric approach in pharma marketing

 Takeaway: Using videos in pharma marketing is a must-do.
 And adding them to the email marketing campaigns will have an even greater impact on your lead generation, sales, and overall ROI.
 Plus, video email marketing allows pharma companies to give a tailored experience to their target audience at the right time.
 Nurturing prospects, leads, and customers with relevant information through the right channel.

 Did you know that to 51% of digital marketers, video content has the highest ROI of all marketing channels (Campaign Monitor)!
 Let us help you be one of them with PubExplainer.

 A customer-centric approach is the only way pharmaceutical companies can continue to thrive and be successful in the present landscape.
-Both HCP and patients’ needs and wishes have to be considered when deciding the best marketing strategy.
+HCP and patients’ needs and wishes must be considered when deciding the best marketing strategy.

 The common ground is that they want a seamless experience when consuming information.
 In a format that can run throughout devices at the moment of their choice.